onyx-and-iris/voicemeeter-api-powershell/examples/cli/README.md

   CLI.ps1 [-interactive] [-kind <basic|banana|potato>] [-script <command1>, <command2>, ...]

 Options:
+  -help               Display this help message.
   -interactive        Start in interactive mode.
   -kind <type>        Specify the Voicemeeter type (basic, banana or potato).
 Default is banana.
   -script <commands>  Provide a list of commands to execute in sequence.

 Commands can be of the form:
   Parameter=Value     Set a parameter to a specific value.
   !Parameter          Toggle a boolean parameter.
   Parameter           Get the current value of a parameter.
 ```

 for example: